kohana/core/guide/kohana/autoloading.md

 1. Classes are placed in the `classes/` directory of the [filesystem](files)
 2. Any underscore characters in the class name are converted to slashes
-2. The filename is lowercase
+2. The filename must match the case of the class

-When calling a class that has not been loaded (eg: `Session_Cookie`), Kohana will search the filesystem using [Kohana::find_file] for a file named `classes/session/cookie.php`.
+When calling a class that has not been loaded (eg: `Session_Cookie`), Kohana will search the filesystem using [Kohana::find_file] for a file named `classes/Session/Cookie.php`.

 If your classes do not follow this convention, they cannot be autoloaded by Kohana.
 You will have to manually included your files, or add your own [autoload function.](http://us3.php.net/manual/en/function.spl-autoload-register.php)